Women's Sports Medicine Program

 What makes female athletes different?

-As the caliber of women's sports continues to rise, the image and definition of the female athlete continues to evolve.
-Women are more commonly staying active with age, and participating in an expanding variety of sports and exercise modalities.
-With this, the rates of acute and overuse injuries we see in females athletes are rapidly rising, yet knowledge of the factors that influence injuries in women is still evolving.
+As the caliber of women's sports rises, the image and definition of the female athlete evolves.
+Women are staying active with age, and participating in an ever-expanding variety of sports and exercise modalities.
+With increased participation, the rates of acute and overuse injuries are rapidly rising, yet knowledge of the role gender plays in sports injury is still limited.
+Our ongoing research shows significant differences in the following areas:

-Cardiovascular considerations and performance measures in exercise tolerance are different in female and male athletes.
+Cardiovascular considerations and performance measures in exercise tolerance differ with gender.

 Hormonal changes can influence certain musculoskeletal conditions.
 Changes in energy availability can also cause hormonal alterations.